ManhTrinhNguyen/Kubernetes-Practice/README.md

   - helm rollback <chartname> executed : I can rollback that upgrade .
 I can also rollback to the specific release version of the chart
 ```

+**Step by Step**

+  **Create K8 Cluster on Linode**

+  Step 1 : In the UI choose Kubernetes

+  Step 2 :
+    - Choose Lable
+    - Region
+    - Kubernetes Version
+    - Choose Node: Worker Node (Linode has already taken care of Control Plane .
+I don't need to set up Control Plane)
+    - Choose Shared CPU
+    - Choose Capacity

+  Step 3 : While Nodes are running
+    - I need access credentials to access from my local machine so I download Kubeconfig credentials that Linode provided
+    - Change Permission to only my User can read from the file : `chmod 400 kubeconfig`
+    - Set kubeconfig.yaml as ENV `export KUBECONFIG=kubeconfig.yaml` -> Then my local machine connect to Nodes